Tuscan Herb Bread with fresh basil, thyme, rosemary, and oregano. Homemade flavorful Italian loaf bread without a bread machine.

 Once dough starts to form increase to medium high.

-Gently place dough into a lightly oiled medium bowl. cover with plastic wrap and let sit in a warm, draft free location until doubled in size.
+Gently place dough into a lightly oiled large bowl.
+Cover with plastic wrap and let sit in a warm, draft free location until doubled in size. (dough will be sticky)

 If your area is cooler, it may take 2 hrs to rise.

-Once dough has doubled, push down into a rounded loaf shape.
+Once dough has doubled, remove from bowl and place on parchment paper lined tray.
+Push down into a rounded loaf shape removing excess air.
 Take a sharp knife and cut a criss cross pattern on the top.

-Place rounded loaf on lined baking tray.
-Place a large mixing bowl upside down on the loaf.
+Place a large mixing bowl upside down on the loaf or place in cold oven with light on.
 Let it rise for about 1hr.

-Now that dough has doubled gain, gently brush with olive oil, sprinkle with sea salt and more rosemary.
+Now that dough has doubled again, gently brush with olive oil, sprinkle with sea salt and more rosemary.

 Bake at 375 F (190 C) for 25-30min, or until crust is golden brown.